 Barrhead is 8 miles south west of Glasgow and is the main town in East Renfrewshire with a population of around 20,000.

 The name Barrhead comes from the agricultural term 'Barr' meaning long ploughed furrows for cultivating crops.
 Barrhead was formed when a group of small textile-producing villages grew into one other.
-The town was a major centre of manufacturing right into the 20th century with an iron foundry, tannery, porcelain ware works and carpet factory.
+The town was a major centre of manufacturing right into the 20th century.
 Modern Barrhead is a commuter town for Paisley and Glasgow and its close proximity to these places makes its a great place to visit.

 Barrhead sits near to the M77 motorway, making it easily accessible by car and it has a railway station which has regular services to Glasgow, Kilmarnock, Stranraer and Carlisle.
 Local buses services are available which travel from Barrhead to Glasgow and Paisley.